FezzedOne/epsilon-rp/docs/rules.rst

 -   **All roleplayers MUST be mature.
 However, underage/immature *characters* are permitted.
 You must be 18+ to see NSFW content though.**
 -   **Metagaming, powergaming and godmodding are not allowed.** Please report such incidents to staff or RP monitors.
--   **ERP is *NOT ALLOWED* on the server, in the wiki, or in the RP channels.** If you want to ERP, do it in Discord DMs.
+-   **ERP is *NOT ALLOWED* on the hub or in the RP channels.** If you want to ERP, do it in Discord DMs.
 -   **Underage ERP, regardless of whether it's the roleplayers or characters, or both, that are underage, *even if implied*, will be *swiftly and immediately met with a permanent ban*.
 No excuses or appeals.**
 -   **Keep ERP to private Discord DMs.
 Public ERP on the server *á la maniére de Stallion* will be met with a swift ban, and private ERP on the server will lead to staff action.**
 -   **Keep OOC chat to a minimum on roleplay hubs and IC channels.**
 -   **Avoid IC references to OOC pop culture and memes unless it makes sense for your character to make such references.** After all, it's ICly the year 3219.
 -   **This is a serious roleplay community.
 Avoid shitpost/joke characters and gamey fourth-wall-breaking RP.
 Excessive or obnoxious fourth-wall breaking or overuse of shitpost/joke characters may lead to restrictions from roleplay.**
 -   **Please refrain from excessive and gratuitous IC insults or disparagement if OOCly requested.** Not everyone can handle this stuff or keep OOC and IC emotions separated.
 Consistent and callous disregard for or insensitivity to such OOC requests will lead to staff action.
--   **New characters are preferred, but existing characters are allowed.** Existing characters that you bring to Epsilon will not be "trapped", meaning that you can still roleplay them elsewhere (though there will likely be divergence in character arcs due to server lore).
+-   **Please tell us there are inconsistencies between the Lux version and camp version of your character(s).** We'll try to resolve the matter with Lux staff.
--   **Vanilla lore is used in the evacuation camp hub and Discord server.**
+-   **Vanilla lore (as well as relevant Port Lux lore) is used in the evacuation camp hub and Discord server.**
 -   **Roleplayers should try to resolve conflicts regarding roleplay rules before going to staff.** This should hopefully save everyone a lot of grief.
 -   Some combat-related rules may be ignored if consent from all parties is given *and* staff give the okay to it.
 Abuse of this stipulation is, however, not tolerated.
--   *In-game day/night cycles and weather are to be taken as in-roleplay conditions* (they have been modified on the server to be more realistic).

 Sheets, pages and lore
 ----------------------